metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 The following correspond to their equivalents in libunbound and will only work if the underlying libunbound version supports them.

+They return _OBJ_ and throw errors on failure.

 ## _OBJ_->add\_ta()